xibosignage/xibo-manual/source/en/media_module_twitter.md

 <!--toc=media-->
 # Twitter

 The [[PRODUCTNAME]] Twitter widget provides access to the [Twitter Search API](https://dev.twitter.com/rest/public/search).

 ## Installation

 Access to the Twitter API is protected and users must register for an API key and enter that key in to the Xibo CMS settings.
-The process differs slightly for Spring Signage Cloud customers as detailed below.

-### Xibo Open Source Users
+### Connecting to Twitter

 * As a first step you will need to head to the modules page in your CMS and click on the link to install Twitter module.